good

 What is Wrike?

-Wrike is a cloud-based project management tool that helps teams jointly manage projects in a clear dashboard.
-Use it to plan tasks and workflows, automate routine processes, create reports, and much more.
+Wrike is a cloud-based project management tool that helps teams manage shared projects through a clear and easy-to-use dashboard.
+It's used for planning tasks and workflows, automating standard processes, generating work reports, and much more.

 Who is Wrike for?